phiroict/kafka-packer-terraform-aws/README.md

     zookeeper.json

 ```
-Grab the ami id and pass through to terragrunt
+Grab the ami ids for both and pass through to terragrunt phase later on.

 **Step Three**